 Alexandra Nikoleris is a doctoral student in Environmental and Energy Systems Studies at Lund University in Sweden.
+Together with Johannes Stripple she co-convenes the collaborative initiative 'Narrating Climate Futures'.

 Natalie Roxburgh is a post-doctoral researcher in Anglophone literature and culture at the University of Siegen, as well as a member of the Fiction Meets Science research consortium.
 She is interested in the relationship between formal aspects of literary texts and developments in other forms of knowledge, in particular science and economics.
 Her current projects focus on the poetics and aesthetics of 'disinterestedness', and on psychopharmacology and literature.